shrutiss632/MA412_UAVProject_Shruti_SHARMA/README.md

 Author: Shruti Sharma Course: MA412 – Machine Learning Institution: IPSA – Paris

 1. Overview
 This project develops a machine learning–based engine failure detection system for Unmanned Aerial Vehicles (UAVs).
-The detection uses only airspeed data — commanded (expected speed) and measured (actual speed) —extracted from the ALFA aerodynamic flight dataset.
+The detection uses only airspeed data — commanded (expected speed) and measured (actual speed)extracted from the ALFA aerodynamic flight dataset.

 Engine failures typically cause measurable and early changes in airspeed.
 This project demonstrates how those deviations can be learned to predict failures reliably.